justdionysus/gcwoah/README.md

 This is "only" a heap address disclosure.
 Maybe it's impractical to use this sort of technique in a "weaponized" exploit but I found the technique and widespread applicability (well, sort of) interesting enough to share.
 Also, I can think of a lot of times knowing a heap address will level-up a vulnerability into something very useful.
 Anyway, I hope this was interesting and I'm really curious to see where else this sort of thing pops up.

-Oh, and if see any points I'm wrong about above, please let me know so I can fix my description.
+Oh, and if see any points I'm wrong about above, please let me know (mail to dion@trapbit.com) so I can fix my description.
 I've only been goofing with this specific issue for a little more than a week -- I'm sure I've got some stuff incorrect.